jajokl/grouper-ref-impl/README.md

 	`docker volume prune` will **delete all docker volumes on your machine**.

 ### Shibboleth UI Authentication and Other Customization
-1. You can replace the ITAP logo with your school's logo by replacing the file  `HOME/campus_data/school_logo.png` before you build.
+1. You can replace the TAP logo with your school's logo by replacing the file  `HOME/campus_data/school_logo.png` before you build.
 2. Shibboleth SP authentication for the Grouper UI
     * Recommendation:  bring a simple Apache-based Shibboleth SP on-line, configure it with the appropriate metadata, and test before moving on to the next steps.
     * Place the web server and chain certificates and keys into `HOME/campus_data` using the filenames: `cachain.pem,` `server_ssl.crt,` and `server_ssl.key.`